 Making the Mobile Phase

-Prepare the mobile phase by adding 400 mL of acetonitrile to approximately 1.5 L of purified deionized (DI) water.
+Prepare the mobile phase by adding 400 mL of acetonitrile to approximately 1.5 L of purified DI water.

 Carefully add 2.4 mL of glacial acetic acid to this solution.

-Dilute the solution to a total volume of 2.0 L with purified DI water.
+Dilute the solution to a total volume of 2.0 L in a volumetric flask with purified DI water.
 The resulting solution should have a pH between 2.8 to 3.2.

-Adjust the pH to 4.2 by adding 40% sodium hydroxide, drop-wise.
+Adjust the pH to 4.2 by adding 40% sodium hydroxide, drop-wise with the use of a calibrated digital pH meter.
+Add very slowly once the pH reaches 4.0.
 This should take around 50 drops to accomplish.

 Filter the mobile phase through a 0.2 μm Nylon 66 membrane filter under vacuum to degas the solution and to remove solids that could plug the chromatographic column.
-It is important to degas the mobile phase to avoid having a bubble work its way into the detector cell, causing instability with the UV absorbance.
+It is important to degas the mobile phase to avoid having a bubble, which could either cause a void in the stationary phase at the inlet of the column or work its way into the detector cell, causing instability with the UV absorbance.

 Creating the Component Solutions

-The three components that need to be made are caffeine (0.8 mg/mL), benzoate (1.4 mg/mL), and aspartame (6.0 mg/mL).
+The three components that need to be made are caffeine (0.8 mg/mL), potassium benzoate (1.4 mg/mL), and aspartame (L-aspartyl-L-phenylalanine methyl ester) (6.0 mg/mL).
+These concentrations, once diluted in the same fashion, put the standards at the levels found in the soda samples.

 Add 0.40 g of caffeine to a 500 mL volumetric flask, then dilute to the 500 mL mark with DI water.